petabloc/kubernetes-the-hard-way/AWS/docs/12-dns-addon.md

 # Deploying the DNS Cluster Add-on
+JAMESPUPDATE THIS AFTER WE FIGURE OUT HOW TO GET PODS RUNNING

 In this lab you will deploy the [DNS add-on](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) which provides DNS based service discovery, backed by [CoreDNS](https://coredns.io/), to applications running inside the Kubernetes cluster.

 ## The DNS Cluster Add-on

+UPDATE THIS TO USE THE HELM CHART INSTEAD as the yaml file is no longer available.

 Deploy the `coredns` cluster add-on: